Unfortunately, Portuguese was never one of the languages offered in most USA schools.

 • Words beginning with “h” in Spanish often switch to an “f” in Portuguese: horno/forno … hacer/fazer … hablar/falar … hijo/filho … harina/farinha … fugir/huir … hablar/falar … harto/farto;

 • When you see a word with a “çao” suffix in Portuguese, it probably ends in “ión” in Spanish: relação/relación … informação/información … edição/edición … habitação/habitación;

 Wait, the questions keep coming … and we haven’t yet touched upon tenses and sentence structure:

 It’s “bom dia, boa tarde, boa noite” in Portuguese, but “buenos días, buenas tardes, buenas noches” in Spanish.
 Why are the day’s divisions plural in Spanish but singular in Portuguese?

 When does “dia” end and “tarde” begin, anyway?
 Why, after 12:00 PM, of course, you say?
 Maybe technically.
-But people in Portugal generally believe that “tarde” begins after one has eaten lunch.
-But what about “noite”?
+But people in Portugal generally suppose that “tarde” begins after one has eaten lunch.
+What about “noite”?
 When it becomes dark … or after eating dinner?